isabella232/experience-manager-guides-learn.de-DE/help/tutorials/native-pdf/design-page-layout.md

 >[!NOTE]
 >
-> Die Metadatenfelder werden entsprechend Ihrer Auswahl an Assets oder Zuordnungen im **Von** Dropdown-Liste.
+> Die Metadatenfelder werden entsprechend Ihrer Auswahl an Assets oder Zuordnungen im **Von** Dropdown.

 <!--For more information, see [Add fields and metadata](design-page-layout.md#add-fields-and-metadata).-->